Vikash K. Mansinghka

 (lab) MIT Room 46-4066

-I am currently a Fellow of MIT's Intelligence Initiative, where I lead the Probabilistic Computing Project (website coming soon), focused on building, analyzing and deploying a range of probabilistic computing systems.
+I am currently a Research Scientist with MIT's Intelligence Initiative, where I lead the Probabilistic Computing Project.
 We are supported by MIT's Computer Science and Artificial Intelligence Laboratory (especially Google's "Rethinking AI" project), the Department of Brain & Cognitive Sciences, and Harvard's School of Engineering and Applied Sciences (where I am a Visiting Fellow).
 I am also involved in consulting and advisory relationships with industry, and co-founded a startup that was ultimately acquired by Salesforce.com in 2012.
 I have served on DARPA's Information Science and Technology (ISAT) advisory board, and currently serve on the Editorial Board for the Journal of Machine Learning Research.
 I received my PhD in 2009 from MIT, advised by Professor Joshua Tenenbaum.